everycure-org/matrix/docs/src/getting_started/onboarding_guide.md

 - Python
 - YAML

+### Package manager

+Our guide assumes usage of [homebrew](https://brew.sh/) to manage packages.

 ### Python environment

 > 💡 We recommend using [pyenv](https://github.com/pyenv/pyenv) to manage your python version.
+Our pipeline has been tested on Python `3.11`.

 We leverage [`uv`](https://github.com/astral-sh/uv) to manage/install our Python requirements.
 Install as follows: